 Sun-dried tomato sauce

-- Cook pasta al dente.
+- Cook pasta al dente, which means it is slightly chewy.
 I always cook 1 minute less than recommended on a package.

 - Season your pasta with more salt if the dish tastes bland.
 Always add salt first before you reach for any other seasoning.
 Taste and see the difference.
 Salt brings out flavour.